emory-libraries/Alma-Public/SendToPhone/README.md

 send information about an item found on a discovery platform like Primo.
-**sendtophone** receives a list of one or more ALMA mms_ids and it presents a list of elegible items.
-The user selects one item and the **sendtophone_individual** webservice captures item information from ALMA ( title, callnumber, holding library) and presents a webform to the user requesting the mobile phone number and the carrier's name.
+**sendtophone** receives a list of one or more ALMA mms_ids and it presents a list of elegible items to the web client.
+The user selects one item
+and the **sendtophone_individual** webservice captures item information from ALMA ( title, callnumber, holding library). **sendtophone_individual** then presents a webform to the user requesting the mobile phone number and the carrier's name.
 **sendtophone_individual** builds an SMS text message with the item information.